codeborne/klite/README.md

 ## Goals

-* Proper Kotlin coroutine support with working before/after filters for e.g. transactions and logging
 * Minimal amount of code
   * Simple to maintain & change
   * Performance is also important, but simplicity is preferred